What Is Libraries 360?

 Wireless Access at Public Libraries

-All La Porte County Public Library educators are fully trained with Chromebook, iPad, and Google Nexus tablets in order to demonstrate our online services to our customers.
+All La Porte County Public Library educators are fully trained with Chromebooks and iPads in order to demonstrate our online services to our customers.
 We work with school IT staff to ensure that we are current with what teachers and students are using in their classrooms.

 Library educators will conduct general in-services and workshops for school staff to demonstrate our eBook access, electronic resources, and provide professional development opportunities.